Something's probably wrong with your internet connection. Or the internet in your area.

 If you get an error that says "your socket connection to the server was not read from or written to within the timeout period," it means that you started transferring a file, but then mid-transfer, the file host received no data from you for at least 20 seconds.
 Amazon S3 considers that a failure, and shuts down the connection.

 What happened during those 20 seconds?
 Likely your computer (or your router, or the service in your neighborhood, or somewhere in the internet we don't control) isn't consistent.
-Try waiting and trying again later, or try your upload from another location.
+Try waiting and trying again later, or try your upload from another location or device.